yoanisgil/blog-medium/python+docker/episode-i/README.md

 # Application entrypoint
 CMD ["supervisord", "-u", "www-data", "-n", "-c", "/etc/supervisor/supervisord.conf"]
 ```
-The Dockerfile it''s pretty explanatory by itself, however let me highlight some of the most important elements present in it:
+The Dockerfile it's pretty explanatory by itself, however let me highlight some of the most important elements present in it:

  - We're using `python:2.7-slim` as our base image since we want to keep our Docker image as light as possible.
 This is very handy specially when it comes to deployment since the image needs to be pulled before been deployed.
  - Those instructions which are not supposed to change very often (apt-get install, apt-get update, etc) are added very early in the file so that we can benefit from the caching mechanisms provided by Docker.